CostiVoicu/Responsive-social-proof-section-website/README.md

 ### Continued development

-- Centering the content
+- Centering the whole content
-- Alining the content
+- Alining the article and the title to the big cards

 ### Useful resources